cosmoscout/cosmoscout-vr/docs/install.md

 This will clone the repository to `cosmoscout-vr` configure and build all externals in `cosmoscout-vr/build/linux-externals-release` and will install them to `cosmoscout-vr/install/linux-externals-release`.
 All parameters given to `make_externals.bat` will be forwarded to CMake.
 For example, you can change the CMake generator this way.

-Now you can compile CosmoScout VR:
+### Compiling CosmoScout VR

+This will configure and build CosmoScout VR in `cosmoscout-vr/build/linux-release` and will install it to `cosmoscout-vr/install/linux-release`.
+Again, all parameters given to `make.sh` will be forwarded to CMake:

 ```shell
 ./make.sh -G "Unix Makefiles" -DCOSMOSCOUT_UNIT_TESTS=On
 ```

-This will configure and build CosmoScout VR in `cosmoscout-vr/build/linux-release` and will install it to `cosmoscout-vr/install/linux-release`.
-Again, all parameters given to `make.sh` will be forwarded to CMake.

 The application can be executed with: